 If you take a look below, you can see the chord tones numbered from 1-13.

-When we have understood how to build our chord in 3rds, we can invert and separate the notes out into the right and left hand, not simply because we are limited by five digits on each hand, but because playing different inversions of the jazz chord will produce different sounds, be more appropriate and make for smoother, more pleasing and interesting harmonic progression.
+When we have understood how to build our chord in 3rds, we can invert and separate the notes out into the right and left hand, not simply because we are limited by five digits on each hand, but because playing different inversions of the piano jazz chords will produce different sounds, be more appropriate and make for smoother, more pleasing and interesting harmonic progression.

 As a rule of thumb when voicing ii V I chords for solo piano, always play the root of the chord as the lowest note in your left hand and be sure to include the 3rd and the 7th as part of the chord.
 The 5th can be included or omitted depending on the sound you are wanting to create.

-Can you see how the right hand chord changes above are smooth now rather than in a block-like fashion?
+The right hand chord changes above are smooth now rather than in a block-like fashion?
 This is what we are aiming towards when we voice our jazz chords.
 If we go a little further now and add in some extensions, it may look something like this:

 Try playing along to the first four bars of Autumn Leaves in Skoove using the above chords as accompaniment.

 Like anything, if you wish to improve, practice plays an invaluable part of the picture.

-In my own experience, the most valuable form of practice after you have gained some insight into theory is to practice jazz chords in the context of a piece of music.
-It is a worthwhile exercise to play chords individually and cycle ii-V-I progressions in order to familiarise oneself, but that is only part of the process.
+A great place to learn to play is the jazz classic, Blue Moon.
+Jazz and classical piano are closer than you think.
+It is a worthwhile exercise to play chords individually and cycle ii-V-I progressions in order to familiarize oneself, or to play it over a walking bass,, but that is only part of the process.
 The last and most important part is to apply what you have learned to a piece of music.

 A jazz standard you can do this with is Georgia On My Mind, and Skoove takes you through this classic song.

-Author of this blog post
+Author of this blog post: